 - Warbeast - All warbeasts share a huge stack of special rules.
 The short version is they're big, furious, and beat stuff up pretty good.
 Click here to read the long version.

-- Man-Eater - This model may charge living warrior models without being forced.
+- Man-Eater - This model can charge living warrior models without being forced.

-- Torpid - If a Bull Snapper destroys a living enemy model with a basic melee attack, it can immediately end its activation afterwards.
-If it does so, it can remove 1 fury point.
+- Torpid - If this model destroys a living enemy model with a basic melee attack, it can immediately end its activation after the attack is resolved.
+If this model's activation ends as a result of Torpid, you can remove 1 fury point from this model.